milvus-logo

 $ kubectl apply -f https://raw.githubusercontent.com/zilliztech/milvus-operator/main/config/samples/milvus_cluster_default.yaml

-2. Check the Milvus cluster status
+2. Check Milvus cluster status

 $ kubectl get milvus my-release -o yaml